schwamic001/generalized-chopsticks-sequence/README.md

 Number of fingers on hand = n (in a conventional one-handed game, n = 5).
 Must be greater than or equal to 2.

-Number of fingers up at start of game = i (in a conventional game, i = 1)
+Number of fingers up at start of game = i (in a conventional game, i = 1).
+Must be less than n.

 Michael/AJ: The two players of a game of Single-Handed Chopsticks.
 Michael always plays first.